Updated 2026-01-26

 TL;DR

-Bento is built for SaaS with simple per-user pricing ($0.01/user) and behavioral tracking.
-Mailchimp is the industry standard with more features but complex pricing that gets expensive fast.
+Bento is built for SaaS-style behavioral email and product event tracking.
+Mailchimp is a broad marketing platform with email, landing pages, audience tools, and a larger ecosystem.
 For SaaS companies, Bento is simpler.
 For general marketing, Mailchimp has more tools.

 Platform Overview